Sexual Harassment Policy

 (a) It is a violation of university policy for any member of the faculty, administrative and classified staff, or student body to engage in sexual harassment.

 (b) Retaliation against members of the Bowling Green State University community who exercise their right to file charges of discrimination or harassment is strictly prohibited by state and federal law and university policy.
 Retaliation is prohibited whether or not the charging party prevails in the original charge.
 Subsequent to, or contemporaneous with the charge, no agent of the university may harass, coerce, intimidate, or discriminate against an individual who has filed a complaint or participated in the complaint resolution process.
-Charges of retaliation will be investigated by the Office of Equity & Diversity.
+Charges of retaliation will be investigated by the Title IX Office.

-(a) On a university-wide basis, the Office of Equity & Diversity is responsible for the coordination and implementation of Bowling Green State University’s sexual harassment policy.
+(a) On a university-wide basis, the Title IX Office is responsible for the coordination and implementation of Bowling Green State University’s sexual harassment policy.
 This office will serve as the resource with regard to all matters of this nature.

 (b) Each dean, director, department chair, and administrative head of an operational unit is responsible for the dissemination and implementation of this policy within his or her area of responsibility.
-Persons at this level are also responsible for referring reported incidents of sexual harassment to the Office of Equity & Diversity.
+Persons at this level are also responsible for referring reported incidents of sexual harassment to the Title IX Office.

 (c) It is expected that each faculty member, administrative staff member and classified staff member will ensure adherence to this policy within his or her area of responsibility.
 Such efforts are largely a matter of good faith.